Mario Ćubel

-Mario Ćubel (born 20 March 1990 in Slavonski Brod) is a Croatian professional footballer who plays as a winger.
+Mario Ćubel (born 20 March 1990) is a Croatian professional footballer who plays as a winger.

-Club career
+Career

-Ćubel passed through several lower-tier clubs in the Slavonia region such as Amater Slavonski Brod, Budainka, Slavonac CO, Oriolik, Slatina and Marsonia before moving to NK Rudeš in Zagreb in 2011.
-He was named as the best player of Druga HNL after the 2012/13 season by the Sportske novosti magazine.
+Ćubel was born in Slavonski Brod.
+He passed through several lower-tier clubs in the Slavonia region such as Amater Slavonski Brod, Budainka, Slavonac CO, Oriolik, Slatina and Marsonia before moving to NK Rudeš in Zagreb in 2011.
+He was named as the best player of Druga HNL after the 2012–13 season by the Sportske novosti magazine.
 On 18 July 2014, Ćubel signed a five-year contract with Croatian club NK Zagreb.

-In the summer of 2016 he went on trial at NK Istra 1961, but did not pass, moving subsequently to NK Rudeš, attaining promotion to Prva HNL at the end of the 2016/17 season.
+In the summer of 2016 he went on trial at NK Istra 1961, but did not pass, moving subsequently to NK Rudeš, attaining promotion to Prva HNL at the end of the 2016–17 season.
 He had two half-seasons abroad, with German amateur side Croatia Ulm.

 In February 2020 he re-registered with hometown club Marsonia.